 I’ve already mentioned Tower Park as one of the best things to do in Poole.
 Splashdown is one of the main attractions there, and it’s a brilliant family day out!
 It’s an indoor waterpark with flumes, slides, and other water rides.
 From slow-paced tyre waterslides, to more intense flumes, there’s something for everyone and loads of fun rides to try.
 I’ve always been a big fan of the “infinity bowl” slide, in which you spiral around a giant bowl before dropping into the water below!

-Latest update July 2020: Splashdown will be reopening on the 25th July.
-Things will be a little different, so make sure to check their website for full information before visiting.
+Latest update September 2020: Splashdown reopened on the 25th July.
+Things are running a little differently, so make sure to check their website for full information before visiting.

 2. Farmer Palmer’s Farm Park